How to Frost a Cake with Buttercream

 And you’re done!
 Put your cake on your favorite cake stand, add a few more sprinkles and dig in!!
 It’s time to eat all that hard work. 😉

-*Update* For some help with getting the right frosting consistency, check out my new post on how I like to do it.
+*Update* For some help with getting the right frosting consistency, check out my new post, How to Get the Right Frosting Consistency, on how I like to do it.

 This page includes affiliate links.

 Practice your smoothing technique on some of these delicious cakes: